wlan0/docker/docs/sources/reference/commandline/cli.md

       -t, --timestamps=false    Show timestamps
       --tail="all"              Number of lines to show from the end of the logs

+NOTE: this command is available only for containers with `default` logging driver.

 The `docker logs` command batch-retrieves logs present at the time of execution.

 The `docker logs --follow` command will continue streaming the new output from